microsoft/vscode-docs/docs/extensions/language-support.md

 ## Show Hovers

 Hovers show information about the symbol/object that's below the mouse cursor.
-This usually is the type of the symbol including some documentation.
+This is usually the type of the symbol and a description.

 ![Hovers at Work](images/language-support/hovers.gif)